 Available in Quart & Gallon kits in White and Gray colors.

-Bonus: Each Gallon order includes a free paint roller frame, 3/8-in. nap solvent-safe roller cover, metal tray, stir stick, paint suit, 2-in. chip brush, roll 1-in. painter's tape & 1 pr. latex gloves.
-Each Quart order includes: free stir stick, 2-in. chip brush, and 1 pr. latex gloves.
+Bonus: Each Gallon order includes a free paint roller frame, 3/8-in. nap solvent-safe roller cover, metal tray, stir stick, paint suit, 2-in. chip brush, and roll 1-in. painter's tape.
+Each Quart order includes: free stir stick, and 2-in. chip brush.

 The item was added to your wishlist.